ndelrossi7/giotto-tutorial-binder/README.md

 - You will have access to 1-2 GB RAM.
 If you go over 2 GB of RAM the kernel may be restarted.
   - Because we have set up this repo so that you can import pre-processing scripts, you’ll be able to start with any notebook.
 If your kernel restarts just launch the Binder again!
 - If you are inactive for 10 minutes, the session will shut down.
 Otherwise, you’ll have up to 6 hours of usage or 1 cpu-hour for more intensive runs.
+- Any changes that you make will not be saved (please do ***not*** attempt to push your work back to this repository).
+If you would like to save your progress, please refer to #6 in the [instructions section](https://github.com/ndelrossi7/giotto-tutorial-binder#instructions).
+- Alternatively, if you would like to work on all of this solely locally, you can fork and clone the repository.

 ---------------------------